- Are you grieving the loss of a loved one?

 - Sadly, if you misdiagnose, you will mistreat.
 These mislabeled Grievers are then incorrectly put on various medications, which will get in the way of recovering from loss.

-When I trained to become a Grief Recovery Specialist, we trainees had to go through the complete Grief Recovery Method process.
+When I trained to become a Grief Recovery Specialist, we trainees had to go through the complete Grief Recovery process.
 I chose to work on the relationship with my mother which had always been very difficult as I always had a great sense of loss that I was not loved.
-During the process, I was able to complete our relationship and the experience was deeply profound and freeing.
+When my mother died my hopes of her saying that she loved me or was proud of me died with her.
+Grief can be about wishing that the relationship ended differently whether it was a loving and supporting relationship or the opposite.
+During the Grief Recovery process, I was able to complete and come to terms about our relationship.
+The experience was profound and freeing.